The Three Ways to Buy Car Insurance

 - You're only seeing one company's pricing — there's no comparison built in

-- You must research coverage options yourself
+- You must research coverage options and discounts yourself

 - No personal advocate if a claim becomes complicated